 - Is it staged well, free of clutter, and have curb appeal?

 - Did you prepare the house for photos to be taken?

 - Have you discussed times the house will be shown?

 - Did you had a home inspection to find out may need to be repaired beforehand?

 - Are you making necessary repairs to the home before putting it on the market

-- Have you had a termite inspection within the last 5 years?
+- Have you had a termite inspection or have a termite contract?

 - Considered if you're going to give buyer concessions?

 - Would you consider a home warranty or have one?

 - Do you have funds for repairs if needed by the home inspection or bank appraiser?